Definition of Combined Ratio

-The combined ratio (CR) is defined as a ratio which is an indicator for the performance of the insurance company.
+The combined ratio (CR) is defined as a ratio that is an indicator of the performance of the insurance company.
 The combined ratio is a ratio between the expenses plus the losses and the premium earned by the insurance company.

-Explanation: An insurance company when takes its insurance assignment makes sure that the loss ratio and the expense ratio are good or not.
+An insurance company when taking its insurance assignment makes sure that the loss ratio and the expense ratio are good or not.
 The CR is nothing but the combination of both the loss ratio as well as the expense ratio.
-It is a comparison which is essential to make the investors understand the financial position of the insurance company.
-The premium earned is divided with the losses and the expenses to find out that the company is capable to bearing the losses and the expenses with that premium money or not.
-This premium money is submitted by the policy holders and they have the rights to understand the combined ratio which may affect their investment decision.
+It is a comparison that is essential to make the investors understand the financial position of the insurance company.
+The premium earned is divided by the losses and the expenses to find out whether the company is capable of bearing the losses and the expenses with that premium money or not.
+This premium money is submitted by the policyholders and they have the right to understand the combined ratio which may affect their investment decision.
 The combined ratio is calculated in the percentage term.
-Suppose an insurance company’s combined ratio is more than 100% then this means that the insurance company is having more losses and the expenses in comparison with the premium earned by it.
-In a rare case scenario breakeven occurs to this ratio.
+Suppose an insurance company’s combined ratio is more than 100% then this means that the insurance company is having more losses and expenses in comparison with the premium earned by it.
+In a rare case, scenario breakeven occurs to this ratio.

 Example of Combined Ratio (With Excel Template)

 Let’s take an example to understand the calculation of Combined Ratio in a better manner.

 An insurance company’s total premium earned for the year is $ 100 lacs, the expenses including the underwriting expenses come out to $42 lacs and the losses are recorded to $60 lacs.
 What will be the combined ratio in this case?

 Combined Ratio is calculated using the formula given below